Does Myth (Still) Have A Function In Jungian Studies? Modernity, Metaphor, and Psycho-Mythology

 In effect, Giegerich declares the Jungian method of mythological amplification to be invalid.
 Amplification is a comparative method.
 It compares images from the modern psyche to images from other sources — among them, ancient myths — in an effort to identify significant similarities, or parallels.
 Giegerich, however, maintains that the modern psychological situation is utterly without precedent, without parallel.
 It is so radically different — or, as he says, so logically different — from the ancient mythological situation that any similarity is merely formal and thus insignificant.
 Giegerich says that the modern situation has "fundamentally broken with myth as such, that is, with the entire level of consciousness on which truly mythic experience was feasible."
 The modern situation has "not broken with this or that myth, nor with all myths," he says, but with what "made myths possible in the first place" (1999: 175).

-In contrast to Giegerich, who posits a discontinuity between the ancient situation and the modern situation, Jung emphasizes what he calls "the higher continuity of history" (CW 5: 3, par.
+In contrast to Giegerich, who posits a discontinuity between the ancient situation and the modern situation, Jung emphasizes what he calls "the higher continuity of history" (1911-12/1952 para.
 1).
 For example, Freud demonstrates that an ancient myth, the Oedipus myth, continues to exist in the modern psyche as the Oedipus complex.
 As a result, Jung says, "the gulf that separates our age from antiquity is bridged over, and we realize that Oedipus is still alive for us."
 This realization, he says, establishes "an identity of fundamental human conflicts" that are "independent of time and place" and refutes the notion that modern people are "different" from (or "better") than ancient people.
-Jung says that "an indissoluble link binds us to the men of antiquity" (CW 5: 4, par.
+Jung says that "an indissoluble link binds us to the men of antiquity" (1911-12/1952, para.
 1).
 Oedipus is in ancient Thebes, and Oedipus is in modern New York.
 "The latest incarnation of Oedipus," Joseph Campbell notes, is standing "this afternoon on the corner of Forty-second Street and Fifth Avenue, waiting for the traffic light to change" (1968: 4).
-Of course, the modern (or postmodern) Oedipus is talking on a cell phone and listening to an iPod, but, to the extent that he is like the ancient Oedipus, he is still presumably motivated to commit what Herman Melville calls "the two most horrible crimes" (1971: 351).
+Of course, the modern Oedipus is simultaneously talking on a cellular phone and listening to a portable music player, but, to the extent that he is like the ancient Oedipus, he is still presumably motivated to commit patricide and incest: what Herman Melville calls "the two most horrible crimes" (1971: 351).

 Giegerich historicizes ancient mythology and, in the process, demythologizes modern psychology.
 Ancient mythological figures, he says, are inadequate to the modern situation precisely because they are ancient — that is, anachronistic.
 In the modern situation, they are obsolete and, as a result, irrelevant.
 What is the "modern situation?"
 As Giegerich defines it, it is, in the history of consciousness, the stage of the computer, Internet, cyberspace, and virtual reality.
 For Giegerich, the modern psychological situation is so technological that it is post-mythological.
 Jung believes that the more things change, the more they remain the same.
 In contrast, Giegerich is what I would call a "situationist."
 He believes that the situation — something technological — has changed so much that nothing mythological remains the same or significantly similar.